Micronization: SAS

 In the SAS method (Supercritical Anti-Solvent), the solid material is dissolved in an organic solvent.
 The supercritical fluid is then added as an antisolvent, which decreases the solubility of the system.
 As a result, particles of small diameter are formed.
 There are various submethods to SAS which differ in the method of introduction of the supercritical fluid into the organic solution.

 PGSS

 In the PGSS method (Particles from Gas Saturated Solutions) the solid material is melted and the supercritical fluid is dissolved in it.
 However, in this case the solution is forced to expand through a nozzle, and in this way nanoparticles are formed.
 The PGSS method has the advantage that because of the supercritical fluid, the melting point of the solid material is reduced.
 Therefore, the solid melts at a lower temperature than the normal melting temperature at ambient pressure.

+Rationale: dissolution rate and bioavailability

+The primary motivation for micronizing pharmaceutical solids is to accelerate their dissolution in biological fluids.
+For a drug administered as a solid dosage form, bioavailability depends on the rate at which solid drug dissolves in the gastrointestinal tract relative to the rate at which the dissolved drug permeates intestinal membranes.